BDIFluky/shroobada_beta/docs/stacks/networking/traefik.md

 <img height="400" title="Traefik" src="/assets/img/traefik.logo-dark.png" alt="">
 </p>

 Traefik (pronounced *traffic*) is a modern HTTP reverse proxy and load balancer designed to simplify the deployment of microservices.
-This guide covers integrating Traefik with container runtimes such as Podman or Docker..
+This guide covers integrating Traefik with container runtimes such as Podman or Docker.

 ## Configuration